zizicharter/python-polygon-painter/03-challenge.md

 #### Interior angles

-An interior angle of a polygon is the angle between two sides in one corner (or vertex) in the **inside** of the polygon.
+An interior angle of a polygon is the angle between two sides in one corner (or vertex) on the **inside** of the polygon.

 ![image](./interior_angle.PNG)